byronsha/TinyApp/README.md

 `<div id="root"></div>` is the root DOM element that your React app will be attached to.

-`assets/bundle.js` is the bundled file created by webpack-dev-server that includes live-reloading.
+`assets/bundle.js` is the bundled file served by webpack-dev-server that will be updated and injected into the running app whenever you save changes.
 This should only be used for development.
-You'll notice that no file is created in your project directory.
+You'll notice that this file is not actually created in your project directory.

 webpack-dev-server is a little Node.js Express server, which uses webpack-dev-middleware to serve a webpack bundle.
 You can read more about it in the official docs: https://webpack.github.io/docs/webpack-dev-server.html